-Location: 6617 Padre Boulevard, South Padre Island, TX 78597

-Description: Founded in 1977 by Ila Fox Loetscher, better known as "the Turtle Lady of South Padre Island", Sea Turtle, Inc is a non-profit organization 501(C)(3).
+Location: 6617 Padre Boulevard, South Padre Island, TX 78597 Description: Founded in 1977 by Ila Fox Loetscher, better known as "the Turtle Lady of South Padre Island", Sea Turtle, Inc is a non-profit organization 501(C)(3).
 The sole source of income is public donations which are used to achieve the three missions.
 Specifically, donations help with the upkeep of the sea turtles housed at the facility.
-This includes medical clinic equipment. medications, heaters, filters, water and electricity.
+This includes medical clinic equipment, medications, heaters, filters, water and electricity.
 Donations are also used to support Sea Turtle, Inc.'s educational programs.
-Approximately 20% of their donations are sent around the world to fund alternative resource and conservation projects involving sea turtles

-Silent Water Sport Facility
+Approximately 20% of their donations are sent around the world to fund alternative resource and conservation projects involving sea turtles b) Silent Water Sport Facility

-The City seeks to build to a non-motorized sport launch to increase use and access to the Laguna Madre.
 The City of South Padre Island is a "windustry" center and applauded as one of the premiere locations for kite-boarding, wind surfing, stand up paddle boarding, and kayaking.
 Traditionally the participants in wind sports have driven vehicles across mud flats and utilized the adjacent tidal environment as a parking and staging area for their activities.
-The proposed center will decrease the direct impact on the adjacent flats and enhance access and recreation of the bay side shoreline.
+The proposed centers will decrease the direct impact on the adjacent flats and enhance access and recreation of the bay side shoreline.
 The main goal of this facility will be to give access to the submerged land that is necessary for launching and reduce pedestrian stress on the vulnerable marsh shoreline.
 This will give access to the deeper waters of Laguna Madre despite any tidal shifts and get feet and tires off of the mudflats, sea grass and wetlands on the way to the water.

-The City seeks to utilize land north of its Convention Centre, which will allow for shared parking and increase foot traffic between the well utilized Convention Center and these new launching facilities.
+The City seeks to build two facilities for access to the water.
+The largest of the two projects is a non-motorized sport launch to increase use and access to the Laguna Madre and provide access to the "clean wind" necessary for the wind and water sports.
+There are proposed restroom facilities, shaded areas and seating as part of the development.
 The City will work alongside the local SPI Windsurfing and Kiteboarding Association in order to create resources and access that fit the needs of the community, and to build a launch with "world class" accommodations and convenience.
 The increased parking and vehicular access will be achieved via intense planning of the upland space, utilization and conservation of natural flora.
 Natural buffers will be either left in place or relocated via the naturally occurring plants and minimal planted grasses.
 The stress of parking and staging will be removed from the tidal and wet environments and transferred upland.

-There are proposed restroom facilities, shaded areas and seating as part of the development.
-An ADA compliant raised walkway will lead from the park area the distance required to reach proper depth of water to launch.
-This walkway will end at a T head which will have several floating ramps descending to the water.
+The second water access facility will be located behind the convention center.
+It is planned to include an ADA compliant raised walkway that will start in the existing park area and end at a T head with have several floating ramps for descending into the water.
 This 3-4 foot tall walkway eliminates the heavy foot and vehicle traffic associated with getting the sporting equipment into the water.
 It will provide access to the depth of water necessary to launch without the deterrent of needing to trudge through water or saturated soils.
-Its location is also well suited to provide access to the "clean wind" necessary for the water sports.